dCO2/rococo/_posts/2022-08-17-project-mnemosyne.md

 _Silence of the Sea_ by Bang Hai Ja, 2005

 ## Intro
-I began working more actively on ways to improve my memory when I realized that I could not learn anything properly and longterm without a kind of external structure--somewhere to "put" the many things I was trying to learn; something to help revisit all the things I was trying to learn...
+I began working more actively on ways to improve my memory when I realized that I could not learn anything properly and longterm without a kind of external structure--somewhere to "put" the many things I was trying to learn; something to help revisit all the many things I was trying to learn...

 Brief History of Memory Augmentation
 ------------------------------------